 Do you offer scholarships?

 We do offer need-based scholarships.
-Please download the application (link) and submit the required documents prior to the deadline to be considered.
+Please contact the CAC summer camp office (941.556.5480) to request the forms and submit the required documents prior to the deadline to be considered.
 Should you have any questions, please call 941.556.5480.